benlmyers/swiftui-particles/README.md

 - `Emitter.maxSpawn(count:)` - stops emitting entities after `count` are emitted
 - `Lattice.customView(view:)` - customizes the view of `Lattice` particles

-When importing `Particles`, you also have access to some useful view modifiers:
+When importing `Particles`, you also have access to some useful view modifiers.

+> [!WARNING]
+> Particles is in **Pre-Release**.
+While the API for `Lattice` is to remain unchanged, there is a known performance issue with this entity. `Lattice` uses an expensive initializer that can cause a delay in appearance.
+This will be optimized before release.

 - `View.particleSystem(atop:offset:entities:)` - creates a particle system centered at the modified view
 - `View.emits(every:if:atop:simultaneously:entities:)` - emits specific entities on an interval from the center of the modified view
 - `View.dissolve(if:)` - dissolves the view (using `Lattice`) if `condition` is true
-- `View.burst(if)` - bursts the view if `condition` is true
+- `View.burst(if:)` - bursts the view if `condition` is true

+All modifiers are documented with parameter information.

 ## State Persistence